 Capital adequacy can be determined appropriately only on a case-specific basis.
 The interaction of many factors, both qualitative and quantitative, must be considered when evaluating an Enterprise's capital.
 Although a quantitative assessment of Enterprise risks is primary, evaluation of capital adequacy is also influenced by prevailing and anticipated economic conditions and numerous subjective considerations.
-Among the subjective considerations rendered by OFHEO are determinations about the Enterprises' quality of executive and operating management; quality of liquidity management and debt performance; quality of earnings; quality of assets and counterparty exposures; quality of risk management and risk diversification; operating procedures and internal controls; and strategic planning.
+Among the subjective considerations rendered by OFHEO are determinations about the Enterprises' quality of: executive and operating management; liquidity management and debt performance;

+earnings; assets and counterparty exposures; risk management and risk diversification; and its operating procedures, internal controls, and strategic planning.

 Through its various regulatory programs, OFHEO undertakes to ensure the Enterprises remain appropriately capitalized.
 Capital compliance with the statutory prescriptions is achieved through quarterly measurements.
-In addition, there are routine updates about the Enterprises' financial condition and operating environment provided through the Agency's examinations, scenario analyses, economic analysis, and research.
+In addition, there are routine updates about the Enterprises' financial condition and operating environment provided through the Agency's examinations, scenario analyses, economic analysis, alternative modeling tools, and research.
 Augmenting quantitative measurements of capital are the qualitative assessments about the Enterprises' financial condition and operating environment, which position the Director to make informed decisions about capital adequacy.

 OFHEO will continue to determine if each Enterprise meets the quantifiable capital requirements at least quarterly on the basis of OFHEO's minimum capital and risk-based capital standards, as required by law.
-These are the performance measures.
+These are the first two performance measures.
 For the minimum capital standard, an Enterprise must have core capital - common stock, perpetual non-cumulative preferred stock, paid-in capital, and retained earnings - equal to or exceeding its minimum capital requirement.
-For the risk-based capital standard, an

-Enterprise must have total capital (core capital plus a general allowance for foreclosure losses) equal to or exceeding its risk-based capital requirement.
+For the risk-based capital standard, an Enterprise must have total capital (core capital plus a general allowance for loan losses) equal to or exceeding its risk-based capital requirement.

-FY 2003 is the first year that the risk-based capital standard will be used for capital classification.
-For the calculation of the risk-based capital level, each Enterprise will submit data in a model-ready format as specified by OFHEO.
-This risk-based capital report, after initial validation of the data by OFHEO, will be used to run the Financial Simulation Model, which applies the stress test and produces the risk-based capital level for each Enterprise.
-OFHEO will review the results of the model thoroughly to verify their accuracy, and to identify sources of change in the risk-based capital level of an Enterprise from prior quarters.
-OFHEO will perform additional risk analysis and tests to address risks that may not be reflected in the stress test.
-These results will provide additional information to the Director to make informed decisions about capital adequacy.
+FY 2004 is the second full year that the risk-based capital standard will be used for capital classification.
+For the calculation of the risk-based capital level, each Enterprise submits data in a format specified by OFHEO.
+This Risk-Based Capital report, after initial validation of the data by OFHEO, is used to run the Financial Simulation Model, which applies the stress test and produces the risk-based capital level for each Enterprise.
+OFHEO reviews the results of the model thoroughly to verify their accuracy, and to identify sources of change in the risk-based capital level of an Enterprise from prior quarters.

 The risk-based capital standard is designed to take into account the dynamic nature of the Enterprises' businesses.
 As part of the process to measure risk-based capital levels, every quarter OFHEO must evaluate the risk implications of novel debt instruments, hedging vehicles, credit enhancements, mortgage products and other new Enterprise activities.
 The risk-based capital standard has the flexibility to incorporate these new activities into the existing stress test in the quarter when they first appear.
 Initial treatments are proposed by the Enterprises and OFHEO approves them or assigns alternative treatments.
-As appropriate, OFHEO will describe initial treatments of new Enterprise activities at the time of the risk-based capital classifications, using a variety of media-including the Federal Register and the OFHEO web site-to inform the public and to invite comments.
-If the risk or volume of the new activity increases in future guarters, OFHEO will perform the necessary research, analysis, and software development to more accurately capture risk; adjust the standard data reporting format; and, if warranted, propose changes to the risk-based capital rule.
-OFHEO anticipates that ongoing maintenance of the riskbased capital rule, especially for treatments of new Enterprise products and activities in the stress test, will require extensive interaction with the Enterprises and the public.
+As appropriate, OFHEO will describe treatments of new Enterprise activities at the time of the risk-based capital classifications, on the OFHEO web site to inform the public and to invite comments.
+If the risk or volume of any instrument changes in future quarters, the Director may consider it a new activity and OFHEO will perform the necessary research, analysis, and software development to more accurately capture risk; adjust the standard data reporting format; and, if warranted, propose changes to the risk-based capital rule.
+OFHEO anticipates that ongoing maintenance of the risk-based capital rule, especially for treatments of new Enterprise products and activities in the stress test, will require extensive interaction with the Enterprises and the public.